bodiddlie/bodiddlie.github.io/_drafts/firebase-auth-with-react-router.md

 add a `contextTypes` to all the components that need it, but that isn't the best idea.
 The context API is still experimental and could change, which would mean I would need to update each component that used it if something did change.
-The way around this is to extract that functionality into somethign that will provide the uid for me.
+The way around this is to extract that functionality into something that will provide the uid for me.

 I could do this with a HOC (higher order component) like in [this post](https://medium.com/@mweststrate/how-to-safely-use-react-context-b7e343eff076#.xaikh4ldc) by Michael Westrate and linked in the official React docs.
 I however have taken a liking to the function-as-child pattern and used it for this.
-If you aren't familiar with the function-as-child pattern, check out [this post]() by Name Here.
+If you aren't familiar with the function-as-child pattern, check out [this post](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9#.2e0r9gutx) by Merrick Christensen.

 {%highlight javascript linenos %}
 class UidProvider extends Component {